joshdean814/sop-blank-fill-game/README.md

 Open ```game-home.html``` and use the Live Server plugin to view the incomplete game on a browser.
 Play around with the functionality.
 What seems to be broken inside the game?

 ### Implementation
 Open ```fill-student.js``` and identify any code replaced with a **// TODO:** comment.
 These are the important areas to focus on.
-All of them must be completed for the code to work as intended
+All of them must be completed for the code to work as intended.

 ### Hints
 - JavaScript will run, even when the code is "broken".
 Pay close attention to the console to make sure that no error messages are getting printed behind the scenes.